openstack/openstack-manuals/doc/admin-guide/source/shared-file-systems.rst

 ===================

-Shared File Systems service provides a set of services for management of shared file systems in a multi-tenant cloud environment.
+Shared File Systems service provides a set of services for management of shared file systems in a multi-project cloud environment.
 The service resembles OpenStack block-based storage management from the OpenStack Block Storage service project.
 With the Shared File Systems service, you can create a remote file system, mount the file system on your instances, and then